All what-to-expect guides

 Recovery (60-90 minutes)

-The dissociative effect fades gradually.
-You'll be able to talk, walk to the bathroom, drink water — but you're not at full operating capacity.
+The deep dissociation lifts gradually.
+As it does, you can talk, walk to the bathroom, and drink water — but you're not yet at full operating capacity, so let your support person help if needed.
 Stay in the comfortable space.
 Many patients journal during this phase to capture insights or impressions while they're fresh.

 Integration (15-30 minutes)